ACCESS

 -Collecting plants and flowers and in particular collecting samphire.
 Large numbers of Asian visitors can be seen round about the August Bank Holiday weighed down with large carrier bags full of samphire and it is understood that much of this is sold in the midlands on their return.

 -Horse riding both on the beach and the marsh.
+(In recent years this seems to have stopped)

 -Dumping of garden waste and introduction of alien species.